DeqingSun/devart-template/project_summary.md

 - Inessah, Selditz, https://github.com/inessah

 ## Description
 Use a single slide to create a poem.
-Placeholder: Insert a description containing about 100 to 150 words, including your motivation and the meaning behind your idea and execution.
-The Judges will be keen to know how your idea pushes the boundaries of code and technology.

 ## Link to Prototype